LNER Class A4 4468 Mallard

 LNER Class A4 4468 Mallard is a 4-6-2 ("Pacific") steam locomotive built in 1938 for operation on the London and North Eastern Railway (LNER) at Doncaster Works to a design of Nigel Gresley.
-Its streamlined, wind tunnel tested design allowed it to haul long distance express passenger services at high speeds.
-On 3 July 1938, Mallard broke the world speed record for steam locomotives at 126 mph, which still stands.
+Its streamlined, wind tunnel tested design allowed it to haul long-distance express passenger services at high speeds.
+On 3 July 1938, Mallard broke the world speed record for steam locomotives at 126 mph, which still stands today.